 Currently, we are working on:

-- Defining the mechanism(s) responsible for MUC4-mediated regulation of HER2 in pancreatic cancer cells.
+- Defining the mechanism(s) responsible for MUC4-mediated regulation of EGFR members in pancreatic and other cancer cells.

 - Determining the molecular mechanisms by which MUC4 contributes to tumor growth and metastasis.